akulakov/mangotrac/README.md

  - no built-in wiki

+ - issue listing may not be exposed to non-staff users (if this is needed, one option would be to add a simpler listing for other users, another option would be to customize the admin to remove this restriction, third option -- probably the hardest -- is to extract the change_list functionality out of the admin and create a custom list view)

  - simple permissions system with two levels:

     - users set as staff members can list, add / update issues and reports